-1.7.
 Scope of the study

-The study evaluates the whole Addis Ababa city Anbessa, Sheger and LRT public transport spatial coverage at the woreda level which was the smallest administrative unit of the city based on 2007 census data of Addis Ababa.
+The study evaluated the entire city Anbessa, Sheger and LRT public transport spatial coverage at the woreda level which was the smallest administrative unit of the city based on 2007 census data of Addis Ababa.
 Much more it focuses on condominium areas specifically the periphery part of the city.
-These periphery condominiums are Asco, Mikelely Land, Jemo, Mekanissa Kotari, KaraKore, Tulu Dimtu, Gelan, Kilinto, Bole Bulbula, Yeka Abado, Yeka Ayat, Bole Ayat, Bole Arabsa, Bole Lemi,etc. Moreover, it assesses availability of number of buses and LRT trams, stops, carrying capacity, route coverage and frequency of buses and LRT trams at each stop within each woreda traffic analysis zones.
-The transit availability is assessed in comparison with number of population (socio-economic & demographic characteristics) and area coverage of the woreda which is taken as a traffic analysis zone.
+These periphery condominiums are Asco, Mikelely Land, Jemo, Mekanissa Kotari, KaraKore, Tulu Dimtu, Gelan, Kilinto, Bole Bulbula, Yeka Abado, Yeka Ayat, Bole Ayat, Bole Arabsa, Bole Lemi,etc. Moreover, it assessed availability of number of buses and LRT trams, stops, carrying capacity, route coverage and frequency of buses and LRT trams at each stop within each woreda traffic analysis zones.
+In addition, the transit availability was assessed in comparison with the number of population (socio-economic & demographic characteristics) and area coverage of woreda which was taken as a traffic analysis zone.

-1.8.
 Limitation of the study

-The traffic analysis zone which is in our case woreda limits the study.
-Because this woreda was based on 2007 census data and there is no recent census data after 2007 that considers the recent woreda administrative level.
+The traffic analysis zone (Woreda) limits the study.
+Because this woreda was based on 2007 census data and there was no recent census data after 2007 that considers the recent woreda administrative level.
+There is also 2016 socio-economic data limitation because this data was collected at sub-city level by CSA.
 Therefore, census data is also a major limiting factor in this study.

-1.9.
+Time is another limiting factor for this research to deal with primary data.
+As a result, the research used only secondary data.

 Organization of the research

 The study contains five chapters.
 Chapter one provides with an introduction part of the paper.
 The chapter highlights background of the study, the research problems and questions, purpose of the study, objectives, significance, scope, limitation and organization of the paper.
 The second chapter provides a literature review which is based on a survey of previous studies in this research field.
-It mainly focuses on condominium development, public transit availability, spatial coverage and connectivity of transit route as well as transit service in urban areas; it also tries to focus on condominium developments and public transport integration mismatch.
+It mainly focuses on condominium development, public transit availability, spatial coverage and connectivity of transit route as well as transit service in urban areas.
 This chapter also presents theories and principles that are relevant to the present study.
-Chapter three discuses about backgrounds of the study area.
-Chapter four focus on research methodology that was used to collect and analyze data.
+Chapter three discussed about background of the study area.
+Chapter four focus on research methodology that was used to collect and analyze the data.
 Chapter five discusses about result and discussion.
 Chapter six discusses about conclusion and recommendation.

-CHAPTER TWO

-LITRATURE REVIEW
+CHAPTER TWO: LITRATURE REVIEW

-2.1.
 General description

-The literature review discussed issues that are related with condominium and public transit service (transit service availability, spatial coverage and transit mismatch) as well as socio economic and demographic impact of availability of public transit.
+The literature review discussed issues that are related with housing (condominium) development and public transit service (transit service availability, spatial coverage and transit mismatch) as well as socio economic and demographic impact of availability of public transit.
 Important words are defined based on the contextual meaning accordingly.

-Condominium: it means a building for residential or other purpose with five or more separately owned units and common elements (all that are part of the condominium except the units), in a high-rise building or in a row of houses, and includes the land holding of the building (FederaL Negarit Gazeta, 2003).
+Condominium: a building for residential or other purpose with five or more separately owned units and common elements (all that are part of the condominium except the units), in a high-rise building or in a row of houses, and includes the land holding of the building (FederaL Negarit Gazeta, 2003).

 Public transit: it is a motorized mode of transport which includes trains, trams and buses operating on fixed linear routes connecting a number of stops in series that together form a network of transport systems.
-The size and the capacity of transit system differs according to the particular mode and context (Tesfaye, 2012).
+The size and the capacity of transit system differ according to the particular mode and context (Tesfaye, 2012).

 Public transit spatial coverage: is public transit service within reasonable physical proximity to traveler’s home/destination (Al Mamun & Lownes, 2011).

-Public transit availability: it is how easily passengers can access and use transit service (TCQSM, 2003).
+Public transit availability: it is how easily passengers can access and use transit service.
+It is the measure of public transportation service intensity at the local level (Woldeamanuel & Covington, 2010).